Hormizd IV

-Hormizd IV (also spelled Hormozd IV or Ohrmazd IV; 𐭠𐭥𐭧𐭥𐭬𐭦𐭣) was the Sasanian King of Kings of Iran from 579 to 590.
+Hormizd IV (also spelled Hormozd IV or Ohrmazd IV; 𐭠𐭥𐭧𐭥𐭬𐭦𐭣) was the King of Kings of Sasanian Iran from 579 to 590.
 He was the son and successor of Khosrow I (r.
 531–579) and his mother was a Khazar princess.

-During his reign, Hormizd IV had the high aristocracy and Zoroastrian priesthood slaughtered, whilst supporting the landed gentry (the dehqan).
+During his reign, Hormizd IV had the high aristocracy and Zoroastrian priesthood slaughtered while supporting the landed gentry (the dehqans).
 His reign was marked by constant warfare: to the west, he fought a long and indecisive war with the Byzantine Empire, which had been ongoing since the reign of his father; and to the east, the Iranian general Bahram Chobin successfully contained and defeated the Western Turkic Khaganate during the First Perso-Turkic War.
 It was also during Hormizd IV's reign that the Chosroid dynasty of Iberia was abolished.
-After negotiating with the Iberian aristocracy and winning their support, Iberia was successfully incorporated into the Sasanian Empire.
+After negotiating with the Iberian aristocracy and winning their support, Hormizd successfully incorporated Iberia into the Sasanian Empire.

 Jealous of Bahram's success in the east, Hormizd IV had him disgraced and dismissed, which led to a rebellion led by Bahram, which marked the start of the Sasanian civil war of 589–591.
-Another faction, led by two other dissatisfied nobles, Vistahm and Vinduyih, had Hormizd IV deposed and killed, and elevated his son Khosrow II as the new king (shah).
+Another faction, led by two other dissatisfied nobles, Vistahm and Vinduyih, had Hormizd IV deposed and killed, and placed his son Khosrow II on the throne.

-Hormizd IV was noted for his religious tolerance, declining appeals by the Zoroastrian priesthood to persecute the Christian population of the country.
-Contemporary sources generally considered him to be a tyrannical figure, due to his policies.
-Modern historiography presents a milder view of him, and considers him a well-meaning ruler who strived to continue his father's policies, albeit overambitiously.
+Hormizd IV was noted for his religious tolerance.
+He declined appeals by the Zoroastrian priesthood to persecute the Christian population of the country.
+Contemporary sources generally considered him to be a tyrannical figure due to his policies.
+Modern historians tend to have a milder view of him and considers him a well-meaning ruler who strived to continue his father's policies, albeit overambitiously.

 Etymology

-Hormizd (also spelled Ōhrmazd, Hormozd) is the Middle Persian version of the name of the supreme deity in Zoroastrianism, known in Avestan as Ahura Mazda.
+Hormizd (also spelled Ōhrmazd and Hormozd) is the Middle Persian version of the name of the supreme deity in Zoroastrianism, known in Avestan as Ahura Mazda.
 The Old Persian equivalent is Auramazdā, while the Greek transliteration is Hormisdas.
 The name is attested in Armenian as Ormizd and in Georgian as Urmizd.